bnjbvr/typed-objects-explainer/valuetypes.md

 ## The registry and structural equivalence

-I said above that when you invoke the `ValueType` constructor, you are in fact submitting a new value type to be registered.
-If a *structurally equivalent* value type already exists, then that object will be returned to you.
+I said above that when you invoke the `ValueType` function, you are in fact submitting a new value type to be registered.
+If a *structurally equivalent* value type definition already exists, then that definition will be returned to you.
 This, by the way, is why we do not use the `new` keyword when creating a value type -- it is not *necessarily* a new object that is returned.